-Please note that the following conditions are unlikely to be accepted as Extenuating Circumstances:
+Please note that the following conditions are unlikely to be accepted as Personal Circumstances:

 - Personal illness or disability for which special arrangements are already in place

 - Colds or known conditions such as hay fever

 - Normal examination stress or anxiety experienced during revision or the assessment period (unless corroborated by medical evidence as a chronic condition and undergoing treatment)

 Please be advised we do not provide ‘retrospective’ medical certification (i.e. if you were recently unwell but have now recovered.)
 We are also unable to provide a medical certificate if you don’t attend your appointment for an examination at the University Health Centre or GP surgery.
 We can only provide medical certification if you are currently unwell and have attended an examination to confirm this.

 How to obtain a medical certificate (or EC form):

 - In the first instance, you may find it helpful to discuss your circumstances with your personal tutor or faculty student adviser who can advise you of the Personal Circumstances procedure and possibly also help with the problem.